What Is Quick Dry or EZ Dry Foam?

 Yes.
 It is available in multiple thicknesses and densities suitable for deep seating.

-13) Does it last longer than regular foam?
+Does reticulated foam last longer than regular foam?

 In wet environments, it often outperforms traditional foam because it avoids prolonged moisture exposure.